Pull-Request-Community/open-source-rel/Fiberplane/README.md

 ## Fiberplane notebooks
 Fiberplane Notebooks is a SaaS solution that allows you to debug your infrastructure, resolve incidents and create runbooks collaboratively.

 Engineering teams can write queries within the notebooks and connect them to their observability data backends like Prometheus, Elastic Search, and Loki.
 Those are called Providers.
 The whole [provider stack is open-source](https://fiberplane.com/blog/opensourcing-providers).
 The open-source stack allows you to write own providers and create your own observability stack.
 Besides the providers, the [CLI tool fp](https://github.com/fiberplane/fp) and [Fiberplane template](https://github.com/fiberplane/templates) are open source too.
-All projects can be found in [Fiberplane's GitHub repo](https://github.com/fiberplane).
+All projects are in [Fiberplane's GitHub repo](https://github.com/fiberplane).

 ### Why are parts of Fiberplane notebooks open source?
-The main reason to provide open source components is to make Fiberplane notebooks exensible and flexible towards an integration with multiple tools and vendors.
+The main reason for providing open-source components is to make Fiberplane notebooks extensible and flexible toward integrating multiple tools and vendors.

-Further it benefits the community and generates a shared basis for example for useful Fiberplane templates.
-Further opening the provider stack allows people to understand how data is processed.
+Further, it benefits the community and generates a shared basis for example, for useful Fiberplane templates.
+Further, opening the provider stack allows people to understand how data is processed.
 It enables transparency and good quality when building Software.

 ## Fiberplane's contribution to Open Source